acbsp/bonafide.guru/en/contents.rst

 the joy, the feeling of self-fulfillment, which he used to have before.

-Seeing the majority of devotees being deceived and remaining in ignorance of the true position of Srila Prabhupada, he became very eager to tell the whole world about who Srila Prabhupada really is.
+Seeing the majority of devotees being deceived and remaining in ignorance of the true position of |SP|, he became very eager to tell the whole world about who |SP| really is.
 However that time he had no qualification required to do it.
 But now the real hour has struck to share with others this realization about Srila Prabhupada’s unequalled personality.